 The 2Mynds mind-body training gives you a unique edge: you train your mental skills progressively and towards function.
 More importantly, you progress to stress and transition to functional conditions so it becomes easy to transfer your exercises to situations when it matters and apply what you learned and trained.

 Curious about mind-body training?
-Simply register for free and try our free resources.
-There is material for athletes, parents, and coaches.
+Discover your 2Mynds options and try our free resources in one or more of our platforms.
 Check out this post for more information about the process of getting started.